Firestore Search Extension

 Made by Elytron

 Provides HTTP-based search functionality for Firestore collections with intelligent fuzzy search, automatic data transformation, and advanced filtering options.
-Features include typo tolerance (1 per 4 characters), clean JSON output with converted timestamps and references, configurable rate limiting, and enhanced security.
-Access via REST API endpoints for server-to-server or web application integration. π support: If you find this extension useful, consider supporting its development at https://pay.yoco.com/twiqle
+Features include API versioning (/v1/, /v2/ endpoints), JWT authentication for secure access, typo tolerance (1 per 4 characters), clean JSON output with converted timestamps and references, configurable rate limiting, and enhanced security.
+The new v2 API offers improved performance, richer metadata, and enhanced user context.
+Access via versioned REST API endpoints for server-to-server or web application integration with full backward compatibility. 💝 support: If you find this extension useful, consider supporting its development at https://pay.yoco.com/twiqle

 - Works with